Samantha-uk/zigzag-v1/README.md

-# Zigzag v0.2.0 will be arriving soon
+# Zigzag v0.2.0 is available
-So I have archived this repo.
+It can be found in the [one repo](https://github.com/Samantha-uk/one/tree/main/home-assistant/zigzag-panel)

+Zigzag-v1 is archived and will receive no updates or support.
-*Edited: 5-Dec-2020*
+*Edited: 3-Jan-2021*

 # Zigzag v0.1.0 (Alpha Release)